 The Turnitin drop box will load and display a layout similar to the image below.

-In the lower part of the Turnitin dashboard you will see in the Student column either the student’s name will appear or ‘Anonymous marking enabled’ will be in place of the student’s name.
+In the lower part of the Turnitin dashboard (in the First Name/Last Name column) either the student’s name will appear or ‘Anonymous marking enabled’ will be in place of the student’s name.

 To mark the assignment click on the blue pencil icon which will launch a pop-up window for the Feedback studio in Turnitin.
 If the pop-up does not appear look near the URL address bar in your browser in case pop-ups have been disabled.